-For fiscal year 2019, the Renew Michigan's Environment program received \$69 million in revenue, 65% of that (roughly \$45 million) was allocated to environmental cleanup and redevelopment.
+For fiscal year 2021, the Renew Michigan's Environment program received \$69 million in revenue, 65% of that (roughly \$45 million) was allocated to environmental cleanup and redevelopment.
+In 2021, roughly 200 contaminated sites were addressed by EGLE and local authorities.
 Far greater funding is needed to address our contaminated sites and ensure clean water, clean air, and healthy environments for all residents.
 The cost of addressing and remediating contamination should fall on the responsible parties, not taxpayers.